Is This Diet Healthy?

 Dietary fiber is probably best known for its ability to prevent or relieve constipation.
 But foods containing fiber can also help maintain a healthy weight, lower your risk of diabetes and heart disease, lower cholesterol, blood pressure and inflammation.
 Getting enough fiber on the SCD isn’t difficult, but it helps to be somewhat aware as you choose what you eat.

 Soluble fiber dissolves in water to form a gel-like material.
 It can help lower blood cholesterol and improve blood sugar levels.
-Soluble fiber is found in SCD legal peas, brussels sprouts, navy beans (wait 3 months), apples, apricots, mangoes, oranges, grapefruit, asparagus and carrots.
+Soluble fiber for SCDers is found in peas, brussels sprouts, navy beans (soaked overnight and cooked, wait 3 months), apples, apricots, mangoes, oranges, grapefruit, asparagus and carrots.

 Insoluble fiber doesn’t dissolve and promotes the movement of material through your digestive system and increases stool bulk.
 Berries are a great source of insoluble fiber as are the peels of fruits such as pears, plums, apricots and apples.
-Sunflower seeds, almonds, walnuts, peanuts, navy beans and vegetables such as cauliflower and green beans, are also good sources of insoluble fiber.
+Sunflower seeds, almonds, walnuts, peanuts, navy beans (soaked overnight and cooked, wait 3 months), and vegetables such as cauliflower and green beans, are also good sources of legal insoluble fiber.

 (source: mayoclinic.org/healthy-living and healthyeating.sfgate.com)